-As it’s one of the FREE camping apps, there’s really no excuse for not having it on your smartphone.
+As it’s one of the FREE camping apps, there’s no excuse for not having it on your smartphone.

 7. Google SkyMap

 With the SkyMap app, you can point your phone into the night sky to identify stars, planets, constellations, and even meteor showers.
 The app uses your phone’s GPS and compass data to identify the stars you are looking at.
-Or, if you want to find a particular star or planet, you can do a search for it, and SkyMap will show you where to move your phone to locate it.
+Or, if you want to find a particular star or planet, you can search for it, and SkyMap will show you where to move your phone to locate it.
 You will see, this is pretty cool stuff!

 Download the FREE app!

 If you are interested in birds you MUST get this app.
 I guess if you are a bird lover you probably already have it.

 No more carrying field guides around when you’re out on a short walk or if you’re just wondering what bird is calling in the trees above your camp.